FChannel0/FChannel-Server/README.md

   `torproxy:127.0.0.1:9050`     Tor proxy route and port, leave blank if you do not want to support

-  `publicindex:true`     Add instance to the public instance index at https://fchan.xyz if you do not want to be added set this value to `false` If you are on the public index and want to be removed get in contact with FChan dev to be removed.
+  `publicindex:true`     Add instance to the public instance index at https://fchan.xyz, if you do not want to be added set this value to `false` If you are on the public index and want to be removed get in contact with the FChan dev to be removed.

   `instancesalt:put your salt string here` Used for secure tripcodes currently.